 About Michelle Wiley, MA, LPC

-Over the course of my career, I have helped initiate change in the lives of many as a Prosci® certified change practitioner, licensed professional counselor in the state of Colorado, certified psychiatric rehabilitation practitioner, and equine-assisted therapist.
+Over the course of my career, I have engaged in collaborative change with many different individuals, groups, and organizations as a Prosci® Certified Change Practitioner, Licensed Professional Counselor in the state of Colorado, Certified Psychiatric Rehabilitation Practitioner, and equine-assisted psychotherapist.

-All of my work is rooted in creating equitable approaches through human-centered and inclusive design, ensuring culturally responsive engagement at every level.
+Change can happen without notice or choice.
+Even when change is intentional, it can be challenging.
+My work is rooted in the value of collaboration, creating equitable approaches for people to engage in change efforts through human-centered and inclusive design, ensuring culturally responsive engagement at every level.

 Values